-Continuous experimentation and testing increases conversions at high growth and data-driven organizations.
-Scaling a conversion rate optimization (CRO) program requires not only building a long-term testing roadmap but also building a culture of experimentation involving multiple teams and stakeholders across the company.
-As the scope of CRO projects increases, so does the difficulty of management and the tediousness of the manual efforts required.
-To overcome these pain points, digital marketing agency Oogst – a Merkle company collaborated with HEMA, a leading Dutch retail chain and created a chatbot by bringing together the power of the VWO REST API and Slack, to scale CRO efforts at HEMA.
+As the scope of a CRO program increases, so does the difficulty of management and the manual effort required.
+To overcome these pain points, my agency Merkle, collaborated with HEMA, a leading Dutch retail chain, to create a chatbot by bringing together the power of the VWO REST API and Slack.

 The challenges of scaling CRO

-We discovered that the VWO REST API makes it easy to monitor tests for changes in status, and that we can use this information to make announcements easily.
-As a result of these discoveries, the idea for a chatbot was born.
-By linking the VWO API, Slack webhooks and a local database through Python, we were able to notify the right people about test status changes the moment they occurred.
-We named him Rover: he would be a dog/bot hybrid that barks at us when it needs our attention.
-Rover also sends notifications to relevant parties about when to check the preliminary results of a test.
+We discovered that the VWO REST API makes it easy to monitor tests for changes in status, so we sought a way to use this information to make announcements easily.
+As a result, the idea for a chatbot was born.
+By linking the VWO API, Slack webhooks and a local database through Python, the chatbot was able to notify the right people about test status changes the moment they occurred.
+We named the bot Rover: he would be a dog/bot hybrid that barks when it needs attention.
+Rover could also send notifications to relevant parties about when to check the preliminary results of a test.
 A huge burden was lifted from our shoulders, leaving us with more time to think about the next set of strategic experiments.

 Growing the bot

-As these simple adjustments to our progress proved to be quite helpful to us and HEMA, we began exploring the VWO API to see what else we could do.
-We came up with a number of areas where the bot could help us with:
+As these simple adjustments proved to be quite helpful to us and HEMA, we began exploring the VWO API to see what else it could be used to do.
+We came up with a number of areas where the bot could help automate routine tasks:

-We run a high number of tests and it is of utmost importance to us and HEMA that everything goes according to plan at all times.
+When running a high number of tests, it is of utmost importance to us and HEMA that everything goes according to plan at all times.
 We have set up quality control checks internally to limit the risks.
-There are processes we follow before publishing a test to make sure it’s safe to go live and we double check right after publication in case anything was missed.
+There are processes we follow before publishing a test to make sure it’s safe to go live, including double checking right after publication in case anything was missed.

-For example, some of the things we check for on the VWO side include if the traffic has been set to 100%, if GTM integration has been enabled, and whether the campaign’s name follows our naming conventions.
-Luckily, the VWO API made it possible for us to automate the checking of settings like this, so that we can be more certain a test is ready to be published, while taking us much less effort.
+For example, some of the things we checked for on the VWO side include if the traffic has been set to 100%, if GTM integration has been enabled, and whether the campaign’s name follows our naming conventions.
+Fortunately, the VWO API makes it possible to automate the checking of these kinds of settings, so that we can effortlessly and quickly be more certain a test is ready to be published.

 Monitoring live A/B tests

-After publishing any test, we monitor events in Google Analytics to make sure we didn’t miss anything and the test is, in fact, running correctly.
-Although it allows us to maintain the level of quality we desire, this process is also very time consuming, tedious and prone to human error, much like the announcements.
+After publishing any A/B test, we monitor events in Google Analytics to ensure nothing was missed and that the test is, in fact, running correctly.
+Although it allows us to maintain the desired level of quality, this process is also time-consuming, tedious, and prone to human error, much like the announcements.

-To deal with this, we added the Google Analytics API into the mix to get Rover to check for the amount of VWO events for a particular test and notify us about its findings.
-The absence of VWO events likely meant the test wasn’t running (correctly), which is something we always had to check manually before.
+To deal with this, we added the Google Analytics API into the mix, allowing Rover to check the number of VWO events for a particular test and notify us of its findings.
+The absence of VWO events likely meant the test wasn’t running correctly, which is something we always had to check manually before.

 Conversational A/B test management

-Right now, Rover has truly become part of the team, both of Oogst and HEMA.
-His contribution to the speed and quality of our process is well recognized.
+Rover has truly become part of the CRO team, both of Merkle and HEMA.
+His contribution to the speed and quality of our conversion rate optimization process is well recognized.
 We included even more functionalities such as the ability to pause the manual activation tags we built in Google Tag Manager to trigger VWO tests, thereby linking VWO and GTM together.